Mags07/Manual_Handling_Quiz/README.md

   - To imediatelly understand what is the main purpose of this website.
   - To be user friendly by simplifying the prosses people need to go through to do this quiz.
-  - To make it look enterntaining, when the topic it's self may not be to alot of people.
+  - To make it look enterntaining, when the topic it's self may not be entertaining to alot of people.
   - To make sure the website is responsive on whatever devise the visitor is on.

 ### Returning Visitor Goals